Shopify/hydrogen-v1/docs/framework/cache.md

 ## Sub-request caching

 While rendering a page in your Hydrogen storefront, it’s common to make one or more sub-requests to Shopify or other third-party data sources within server components.
 You should use sub-request caching to keep pages loading quickly for end-users.
-All sub-request have the default `CacheSeconds` strategy.
+All sub-request have the default `CacheShort` strategy.

 The following example shows how to implement [`useShopQuery`](https://shopify.dev/api/hydrogen/hooks/global/useshopquery) for Shopify Storefront API queries: